clarioncbbii/TECH-ED-SD023-Week-01/README.md

 REQUIRED

 - What requirements did you achieve?
   I managed to address all the user stories I believe.
 I think I've built a cohesive website, with clear sections that a screenreader could interact with.
-The layout and navigation is responsive and I met all the visually cues outlined in the brief.
+The layout and navigation is responsive and I met all the visual cues outlined in the brief.
 The required tools e.g. flexbox, absolute positioning, etc. were employed to achieve the result.

 - Were there any requirements or goals that you were unable to achieve?
   In the stretch goals I did not manage to get the audio to play, though I did get the audiplayer implemented and positioned where I wanted it.